 Work with what your mama gave you—or rather, what your fridge, freezer and pantry is giving you!
 There are no strict “you have to use this and only this” ingredients for pizza.
 A homemade pizza is the perfect way to use what you’ve got and do a little kitchen cleanout.
 It’ll be tasty and free since you’re using up ingredients that you already have!
 Thank you, #shelfcooking.

 - Sauce – A homemade pizza is the perfect way to use up any random sauces that have been hanging out in our fridge or freezer!
-We love using tomato-based sauces, pesto, Alfredo, hummus, ranch, ricotta cheese (yes, not technically a sauce but it helps to act like one!), balsamic glaze, hoisin sauce, garlic aioli and even barbecue sauce on our pizzas.
+We love using tomato-based sauces, pesto, Alfredo, hummus, ranch, ricotta cheese (yes, not technically a sauce but it helps to act like one!), balsamic glaze, hoisin sauce, garlic aioli, and even barbecue sauce on our pizzas.
+You can never go wrong making a homemade pizza sauce, either!

 - Cheese – You seriously can’t go wrong with any cheese that you decide to throw on your pizza.
 It’ll be delicious no matter what!
 Plus, cheese freezes really well.
 We always keep a stock of frozen shredded cheese in the freezer, so we’re never without.